MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 4. Complete your attack by accessing the domain controller from **VictimPC**.
-In the command prompt now running with the tickets of SamirA in memory execute:
+In the command prompt, now running with the tickets of SamirA in memory, execute:

    ``` cmd
    dir \\ContosoDC\c$